rapidsai/raft/docs/source/build.md

 pip install raft-dask-cu12 --extra-index-url=https://pypi.nvidia.com
 ```

-These packages statically build RAFT's pre-compiled instantiations, so the C++ headers and pre-compiled shared library won't be readily available to use in your code.

 ## Building C++ and Python from source

 ### CUDA/GPU Requirements
 - cmake 3.26.4+
 - GCC 9.3+ (9.5.0+ recommended)
-- CUDA Toolkit 11.2+
+- CUDA Toolkit 11.8+
 - NVIDIA driver 450.80.02+
-- Pascal architecture or better (compute capability >= 6.0)
+- Volta architecture or better (compute capability >= 7.0)

 ### Build Dependencies

-In addition to the libraries included with cudatoolkit 11.0+, there are some other dependencies below for building RAFT from source.
+In addition to the libraries included with cudatoolkit 11.8+, there are some other dependencies below for building RAFT from source.
 Many of the dependencies are optional and depend only on the primitives being used.
 All of these can be installed with cmake or [rapids-cpm](https://github.com/rapidsai/rapids-cmake#cpm) and many of them can be installed with [conda](https://anaconda.org).

 #### Required
 - [RMM](https://github.com/rapidsai/rmm) corresponding to RAFT version.